Gyeongaa/Asian_clock/README.md

 To get started, follow the installation instructions below.
 1. Python version
     Ensure you have Python 3.9 installed on your system.
 You can download new Python versions from here: https://www.python.org/downloads/
-2. Clone the repository.
+2. Clone the repository
     Open your terminal or command prompt; change the current working directory to the location where you want the cloned directory; run ‘git clone https://github.com/Gyeongaa/Asian_clock.git’ to clone the project repository from GitHub to your local machine.
-    Alternatively, you can download the project as a ZIP file by clicking the 'Code' button on the repository page and selecting 'Download ZIP.'
+    Alternatively, you can download the project as a ZIP file by clicking the green 'Code' button at the top of the repository and selecting 'Download ZIP.'
 Extract the ZIP archive to your desired installation location.
-    Run ` pip install -r requirements.txt` to install the dependencies required.
+3. Run ` pip install -r requirements.txt` to install the dependencies required.
 4. Run the project
     After setting up the project and its dependencies, you can run the project.
 Refer to the project's README or documentation for detailed usage instructions.